toshiyuki123/Road_characteristic_estimation_using_deep_learning/README.md

 <image src="pictures/encoder_decoder.png" width=80%>

 ## Target for verification
-We perform the experiment on a small vehicle to verify whether the low-dimensional intermediate layer on the road suface below  3 points.
+We perform the experiment on a small vehicle to verify whether the low-dimensional intermediate layer on the road suface of the picture below satisfies 3 points.

 <image src="pictures/Road.png" width=80%>